mcejp/mcejp.github.io/_posts/2020-11-06-bresenham.md

 ![flat-bottom triangle](../../../images/bresenham/flatbottomtriangle.png)
 {% endfigure %}

-I will not repeat the basic ideas (sorting vertices by Y, decomposition into a flat bottom triangle and a flat top triangle) -- a good explanation can be found, for example, in the link above.
+I will not repeat the basic ideas (sorting vertices by Y, decomposition into a flat bottom triangle and a flat top triangle) -- a good explanation can be found, for example, [on Sunshine's website](http://www.sunshine2k.de/coding/java/TriangleRasterization/TriangleRasterization.html).
 In this post I want to focus solely on how to correctly use Bresenham's line drawing algorithm to walk the triangle edges.

 # Coverage rules!